 Mark de la Vieter has a background in Chemistry and Business Administration and is coordinator of local energy systems at New Energy Coalition.
 Mark is an expert in the field of smart grids and the development of integrated business cases for sustainable energy systems.
 He also has extensive experience as a developer and manager of complex Horizon 2020 projects.Expertises: Offshore high voltage grids Energy storage Project financing Business cases Horizon 2020 Energy markets Demand response

 The expansion of knowledge focuses primarily on modelling (social, technical, economic) and the processes required for cooperation, support/behaviour and decision-making to arrive at optimal configurations.
 By combining and sharing this knowledge and expertise, it can also be applied elsewhere and utilised for new market models, technologies, policies and regulations.

-Below is an overview of (international) projects in which we are working on developments within system integration:
+Below is an overview of (international) projects in which we are working on developments within innovation: